damertensv/rai/README.md

-# dbp
+# Elastic Delay
-A (Desynchronized) Backpropagation Algorithm
+An optimization strategy.